Lukas Franks PI

 “Okay, so you go to Samad’s, you come back, and no George.
 How do you know he didn’t just walk out?”

-“Yeah, with no shoes, no coat…” Fuck-you scorn in her voice.
-Yeah, she had a point.
+“Yeah, with no shoes, no coat…” A tired fuck-you in her voice.
+She had a point.

 “Hey, I have to ask.
 When you got back, there was nothing out of the ordinary?
 Nothing out of place?”

-“I told the cop, nothing…just the digital clocks…there’s one on the stove and one on the microwave.
-They were blinking like the power had gone out.”
+“I already told the cops, nothing…just the digital clocks…there’s one on the stove and one on the microwave.
+They were blinking like the power had gone out or something.”

-DS Dahl stared at the smoke slowly curling up from his cigarette and reflected.
-He’d have the eyeT nerds check for power fluctuations.
-He’d also have them go through the local CCTV vids and look for suspicious routing, traces of digital dust indicating a hack, loops, splices, whatever.
-But given that the vids looked seamless, if they were altered to erase George, it was clearly a professional job, done by someone who possessed, or could afford, the necessary talent.
-Which implied the gov, a corp, organized crime, or some hacker collective.
+Dahl looked at the appliances.
+His eyeVid got a shot of the digital displays incessantly flashing 00:00.
+Maybe it was important, maybe it wasn’t.
+Both appliances were ancient, no web connection, and this is what old shit did if the power was interrupted.
+The grid would have flagged a power interruption, but the copBot said didn’t.
+Maybe it was a temporary outage only in a circuit in the flat.
+He stared at the smoke slowly curling up from his cigarette and reflected.
+He’d have the eyeT nerds check for local power micro-fluctuations.
+He’d also have them go through the local CCTV vids with a fine-tooth comb and look for suspicious routing, traces of digital dust indicating a hack, loops, splices, whatever.
+Seamlessly altering CCTV vids required someone who possessed, or could afford, serious hacking talent.
+Meaning the gov, a corp, organized crime, or a switch electroWizard.
 But then, why the hell would any of them want to kidnap a nobody?
 Were CivDef operatives scumHoovering to satisfy some contractual arrest quota?
 No, that made no sense—too much effort was involved here, not worth it for a zKuntin quota.
+So, if it wasn’t scumHoovering, was it a mob hit?
+A gov disappearance?
+Corporate skullduggery?
+But why?
+It came back to George being a nobody.
+Was there more to him, and maybe Jana, than met the eye?
+Maybe.
+But it didn’t feel right.

-“So tell me about George.”
-DS Dahl flicked cigarette ashes into his used coffee cup.
+“So, tell me about George.”
+Dahl flicked cigarette ashes into the mud at the bottom of his coffee cup.

 “He’s my brother.
 What else do you want to know?”